 - proclaim liberty to the captives.

 The first thing that Jesus needed ordinary religious people to do, was to receive him and draw on his anointing to get their own lives sorted out and cleaned up through obedience to his words.
-Later in the Bible we find that Jesus gave his followers and by implication later generations of believers, the same commission and the power to accomplish it.
+He gave his followers and by implication later generations of believers, the same commission and the power to accomplish it.
 So through the power that only God the Father can give, we help people to get free and healed and we help them to help others in the same way.

 Most people have never heard this message, preached, taught and demonstrated.
 Where people have heard about the Christian faith, it is often reduced to a matter of intellectual assent or dogmatic belief.
 We believe it is about having life in all its fullness – but to experience that life, you need to be free and healed.
 And you need to live a lifestyle of service to others.